Free teacher training

 Brahma is sometimes depicted with a spoon or ladle to serve the water, and a utensil for eating.

 Finally, Brahma is presented with Vishnu, who reflects Brahma too - but depicted in black, instead of white like Saraswati, seated on a viper instead of a lotus, Vishnu is the peace and quiet that permits an understanding of all things through reasoning and logic: deduction, induction, inference.
 Vishnu is an inversion of Brahma.
 The act of inversion itself is Shiva.
+As two fetuses might be connected by a single umbilical cord, neither being the mother, so are Vishnu and Brahma: the cord which binds them is Shiva.
 Vishnu indicates the existence of existence is distress, the nature of that distress, that the distress may end (for it is a nature of existence to cease existing), and the way toward the cessation of that distress.
 Connected to Brahma by the navel, it indicates the co-arising nature of Vishnu and Brahma: they are each mother's womb and fetus to each other.
 The connection itself is Shiva.